Supasheet.

 SheetDefault spreadsheet view of all columnsNone (always available)

-KanbanItems grouped by status / categorygroup, title, optional description, badge, date
+KanbanItems grouped by status / categorygroup, title, optional description, badge, date, read_only

-CalendarTime-based data with a start (and optional end) datetitle, start_date, optional end_date, badge
+CalendarTime-based data with a start (and optional end) datetitle, start_date, optional end_date, badge, read_only

 GalleryCard-style display with cover imagescover, title, optional description, badge